 - The pulmonary (PULL-mun-ary) valve is in the right side of the heart, between the right ventricle and the entrance to the pulmonary artery.
 This artery carries blood from the heart to the lungs.

 - The mitral (MI-trul) valve is in the left side of the heart, between the left atrium and the left ventricle.

-- The aortic (ay-OR-tik) valve is in the left side of the heart, between the left ventricle and the entrance to the aorta, the artery that carries blood to the body.
+- The aortic (ay-OR-tik) valve is in the left side of the heart, between the left ventricle and the entrance to the aorta.
+This artery carries blood from the heart to the body.

 Valves are like doors that open and close.
-They open to allow blood to flow through to the next chamber or to one of the arteries, and then they shut to keep blood from flowing backward.
+They open to allow blood to flow through to the next chamber or to one of the arteries.
+Then they shut to keep blood from flowing backward.

-- The second sound - the "DUB" - is made by the aortic and pulmonary valves closing at beginning of diastole (di-AS-toe-lee).
+- The second sound -- the "DUB" -- is made by the aortic and pulmonary valves closing at the beginning of diastole (di-AS-toe-lee).
 Diastole is when the ventricles relax and fill with blood pumped into them by the atria.

 The arteries are major blood vessels connected to your heart.

 - The pulmonary artery carries blood from the right side of the heart to the lungs to pick up a fresh supply of oxygen.